CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 # 5. Preliminary operational concept of proposed system

 ## Preliminary operational concept
+Each feature will involve similar processes.
+The development team must use

 ### operational policies and constraints;
+The proposed system is an update to the website that will change content in some webpages, make new ones, and completely change some webpages.

 ### description of the proposed system;